 - It offers quality in health care.
-Certification demonstrates nursing competency and expertise (as previously stated).
-Our colleagues in health care recognize that competent nurses with certification will promote quality in health care.
+Certification demonstrates competency and expertise (as previously stated).
+Competent nurses with certification will promote quality in healthcare.

 - It is often a necessity.
 Nursing is bound by internal and external mechanisms that define competent practice.
 Building systems that define the competency of health care providers is required of all organizations accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

 - It influences insurance companies.
-Insurance companies are more likely to be influenced when documentation is made by a nursing practitioner who has obtained certification in her profession.
+Insurance companies are more likely to be influenced when documentation is made by a nurse practitioner who has obtained certification in her profession.

 - It is a must when marketing.
 Globalization, competition, and telecommunication are paramount in today’s medical practice.
 If nurses want to market themselves as professionals who provide the highest quality of health care services, certification is a must.
 Consumers are now savvy when choosing their health care practitioner.
 The internet has influenced their decision making, and certification enhances one’s marketability.